noetl/noetl/tests/fixtures/playbooks/api_integration/auth0/README.md

 For automated testing without browser interaction:

-**⚠️ Note:** This option requires `AUTH0_USER_PASSWORD` environment variable because it uses Resource Owner Password Grant (machine-to-machine flow) instead of browser OAuth.
+**Note:** This option requires `AUTH0_USER_PASSWORD` environment variable because it uses Resource Owner Password Grant (machine-to-machine flow) instead of browser OAuth.
 This is for CI/CD and automated testing only.

 #### Current Auth0 Configuration:
 - **Domain:** `mestumre-development.us.auth0.com`